andrearn/org.fornax.soa.xtextservicerepository/docs/xsr-website/documentation/10-langreference.md

 ```

-#### Namespaces{#langNamespaces}
+#### Namespaces

-##### Organization Namespace {#langOrgNamespace}
+##### Organization Namespace

-Organization Namespaces are toplevel namespaces like e[com.example].
-They reflect
-a company, organization or top level unit of a company.
-Organization Namespaces are
-used as host part in namespace URIs in reversed order, e.g. _http://example.com/_
-Organization Namespace should declare a short name which might be used as namespace prefix or
-part of a file name.
+Organization Namespaces are toplevel namespaces like `com.example`.
+They reflect a company, organization or top level unit of a company.
+Organization Namespaces are used as host part in namespace URIs in reversed order, e.g. _http://example.com/_ Organization Namespace should declare a short name which might be used as namespace prefix or part of a file name.

-##### Domain Namespace {#langDomainNamespace}
+##### Domain Namespace

-A Domain Namespace contains a canonical datamodel as well as related public services for a certain
-logical subdomain.
-Usually a service DSL file declares a single Domain Namespace and no Domain Namespaces
-are nested in that file within the declared Domain Namespace.
-Instead subnamespaces will be declared in
-separate file having their namespace name prefixed with with the names of all their parnet Domain
-Namespaces.
-Hence parent-child relationships of Domain Namespaces are built by apply this
+A Domain Namespace contains a canonical datamodel as well as related public services for a certain logical subdomain.
+Usually a service DSL file declares a single Domain Namespace and no Domain Namespaces are nested in that file within the declared Domain Namespace.
+Instead subnamespaces will be declared in separate file having their namespace name prefixed with with the names of all their parnet Domain Namespaces.
+Hence parent-child relationships of Domain Namespaces are built by apply this naming convention.
-naming convention.
 Dots are used as separators.

 Example: